sensorium-competition/experanto/README.md

 ```
 dataset-folder/
-  images/
+  screen/
-    meta.json # what type of interpolator should be used.
+    meta.json # what type of interpolator should be used for which block / which data type each block is
-    0001/
+    0001/ # this could be a block of images
-      meta.json
+      meta.json # what is actually here? should it be deleted?
       timestamps.npz
       meta/
         condition_hash.npy